 When you start working out more, you might experience something called “compensatory inactivity,” says Raglin.
 That means you might be exercising more, but moving less throughout your day.

 Many people fall into this habit of “keeping score.”
 You bust your butt during your morning sweat session.
-Then when you get home, you plop down on the couch for the rest of the day to binge watch your favourite series because you feel like you’ve already done enough for the day.
+Then when you get home, you plop down on the couch for the rest of the day to watch your favourite series because you feel like you’ve already done enough for the day.

 That’s a mistake: If you’re serious about keeping up with your weight loss, falling into this habit of not moving after exercising can really hold you back, says Raglin.

 “Don’t miss out on opportunities to walk or be active or take the stairs,” he says.
 “It’s a small difference, but you’re keeping your metabolism up.”

 What’s more, incorporating more movement throughout your day can keep you motivated, says Raglin.
 Make an effort to be active whenever you can—take your dog for a walk, kick around a soccer ball with your kids, or give yourself a daily step count target.
 The kilograms will keep coming off, he says.

 Sticking to a high-intensity routine boosts your appetite, says Raglin.
 You might end up feeling ravenous post-workout, causing you to overeat and gain all of those kilojoules back instantly.

 So play the preventive game: If you’re hungry going into your workout, chances are good you’ll be starving afterward.
 In that case, consider having a pre-workout snack to manage your hunger, says Raglin.
 You don’t want something too heavy or rich, which can make you feel uncomfortably full.
 Instead, shoot for an apple, which is full of simple carbs to give you energy, or a handful of almonds, which contain good fats to hold your hunger over.